gbv/jskos-server/README.md

   JSKOS Mapping object as it was saved in the database.

+Note that any changes to the `created` property will be ignored.

 ### PATCH /mappings/:_id
 Adjusts a mapping in the database.

 * **Success Reponse**

   JSKOS Mapping object as it was saved in the database.

+Note that any changes to the `created` property will be ignored.

 ### DELETE /mappings/:_id
 Deletes a mapping from the database.